 Another configuration eliminates the notches, and all of the features look fatter.

-Finally, there’s a totally different design evoking the complete name, “Great Western Power Company of California,” that appears on the power plant itself.
+The fourth design evokes the complete name, “Great Western Power Company of California,” that appears on the power plant itself.
 I’ve only seen two of these.

 These lids are tough old hombres that have stood up to generations of traffic, but they do have limited lives.
 Several on 20th Street, and another right in the middle of Grand and Broadway, look more like this.